-Professors Barr (chair)
+Professors Barr (Emeritus), Chamberlain (Chair)

-Associate Professors Chamberlain, Halabi, Stoker, Verman
+Associate Professors Halabi, Murray, Stoker, Verman

-Assistant Professor Murray
+Assistant Professor Wendt

 The Religion major educates students in the ideas and practices of the worlds enduring religious traditions in a comprehensive and nonsectarian way.
 Religion has been, and remains, a powerful force in shaping the world, having profound influences on art, literature, history, and social institutions.
 Understanding such a complex phenomenon requires students to utilize a variety of methods, to read carefully and critically, to think clearly, and to write convincingly—skills they will use for the rest of their lives.